Sir Ponnambalam Ramanathan, KCMG, QC, MLC.

 He died at Madurai on 9 January 1924, while on a pilgrimage worshipping at the Hindu Temples in South India.

-By the erection of his status in Parliament square in 1930, his portraits have been unveiled at Royal College and at the Offices of the Ceylon National Congress and the Ceylon Social Service League.
+Dictionary of Biography of the Tamils of Ceylon asserts that by the erection of his status in Parliament square in 1930.
+His portraits have been unveiled at Royal College and at the Offices of the Ceylon National Congress and the Ceylon Social Service League.
 His Philosophical and Religious contributions have been collected and published later in 1937, with the title studies and translations.
 Sir C.P.
 Ramaswamy Aiyar in his foreword writes, “The world cannot be sufficiently grateful to Sir P. Arunachalam for having in his philosophical and religious ‘Studies and Translations’ unlocked these treasures of thought and of language to those wholly or partially unacquainted with the wonders of Tamil thought and Tamil poesy”.